In-person: Leonardo Royal Hotel Tower Bridge, London

 09:00 AM

-Keynote address: ESG priorities in 2023
+Keynote panel: ESG priorities in 2023

 Our opening panel will look at how ESG priorities are changing in the context of so much macroeconomic and geopolitical uncertainty.
 Have ESG commitments been put on the back burner whilst companies focus on the financial health of their businesses, or is the momentum behind ESG continuing to grow in spite of (or even because of) current crises?